• Skip to main content

 Library debt

-Whether you run a public, county or a private college library, you must be having several unpaid bills (dues and fines) from users who take books but do not return them.
-Hiring a professional debt collection agency can help to recover money and improve cash-flow of your institution.
+Whether you run a public, county, or private college library, you likely have several unpaid bills (dues and late fines) from users who take books but do not return them.
+Hiring a professional debt collection agency can help to recover money and improve the cash flow of your institution.

-Most patrons of a library have a very wrong perception that once they issue a book and do not return, it’s a “No Big Deal”.
-Libraries are funded by a combination of local, state and federal dollars.
-All books and equipment of a public library are, in a way, the property of the USA government.
+Most library patrons wrongly perceive that once they issue a book and do not return it – it’s a “No Big Deal”.
+Libraries are funded by local, state, and federal dollars.
+All books and equipment of a public library are, in a way, the property of the US government.

-Libraries run on tight budgets, yet they are often forced to purchase fresh copies of those books which are not returned by the existing issuers.
+Libraries run on tight budgets, yet they are often forced to purchase fresh copies of those books, which the existing issuers do not return.
 This is an unnecessary expense and eats up into their already tight budget.
-Patrons who return books late are imposed a late fee, interestingly this also a small source of revenue for public libraries.
+Patrons who return books late are imposed a late fee.
+Interestingly this is also a small source of revenue for public libraries.

-When a patron fails to return a book, then Library has the right to take appropriate action to recover its money.
-Library debt is a very legitimate debt, and it can be reported to the credit scoring agencies like Equifax, Experian and Transunion.
+When a patron fails to return a book, the library has the right to take appropriate action to recover its money.
+Library dues are legitimate debts and can be reported to credit-scoring agencies like Equifax, Experian, and Transunion.

 Collection Letters Service